| Search results... 1 crag found |

 Crag features

 Dominating the Meuse, the 'Rochers de Freyr' is the most important climbing area in Belgium.
-The 120m high 'kalk' limestone site counts of 7 main crags and 8 secondary crags, with over 600 routes in all varieties.
-The routes are in all difficulties, from 3 to 8c.
-It is generally well bolted as the BRT regularly replaces bolts.
+The 110m high 'kalk' limestone site counts of 7 main crags and 8 secondary crags, with over 600 routes in all varieties.
+The routes are in all difficulties, from 3 to 8c+.
+The Belgian Rebolting Team regularly replaces bolt so it is safely equipped but it has a reputation for run-outs.
+This is due to the history of the crag with many locals wanting to maintain adventure on classic routes.
+Run-outs of 3-4m after the 3rd bolt are common between 4a and 6b.

 Freyr is very popular with Belgian, Dutch, and southern England climbers who hone their skills here on weekends before heading to Chamonix to tackle the Aiguilles.
 It's a great stop over point if driving through Europe.
-A 60m rope and 10-12 draws are all you need though some bring small wires to avoid the runouts.
+A 60m rope and 10-12 draws are all you need though some bring small wires to avoid the runouts on classic routes.
+The style of climbing varies between slabby technical pieces to lightly overhanging vertical walls.
+Classic multipitches also go up/traverse the main face taking between 3 and 5 pitches.
+The limestone is quite unique and to newcomers is hard to read this has given Freyr a reputation of being hard for the grade: nothing comes for free in freyr!

 Important!
 The crags are managed by the CABBAC.
 Access to the Colébi is strictly forbidden!
-Technically you must belong to an Alpine Club to climb there (AAC, BMC, DAV, BMC, CC etc).
-There is also a small camp ground and hut (hot shower at back!) at the top of the crag that can be used for 2 Euros per night.
-The crag guardian will come around to collect payment.
+Technically you must belong to an Alpine Club to climb there (AAC, DAV, BMC, CC etc).

 Belgian Alpine Club: http://www.clubalpin.be

 Located 90 minutes SE of Brussels, this collection of towers and buttresses host a heap of steep routes on fine pocketed limestone.
 From Dinant, drive in direction of Beauring, via Anseremme.
-Continue up to the Plateau de Freyr and park the car opposite the Chamonix bar.
+Continue up to the Plateau de Freyr and park the car opposite the Le Freyr bar and restaurant.
 All crags are situated on the west side of the road that overlooks the river.

 Other Nearby Belgian Crags: